Evaluating LLM Agents on Automated Software Analysis Tasks

 \item \emph{Tool-specific analysis artifacts.} Logs and output files from executing $T$ on $P$ (e.g., warnings, test cases, call graphs). \end{itemize}

-\paragraph{\textbf{Evidence-based success criteria.}} We consider a task solved successfully if the environment is reproducible, the tool is installed and runnable, the target project is built and prepared, the tool is invoked on project-relevant inputs, and the outputs contain verifiable, project-specific analysis evidence (e.g., warnings referencing project paths, generated test cases, or call graphs).
-We operationalize these criteria through tool-specific validation checks detailed in \S\ref{subsec:manual_ground_truth} and discuss limitations in \S\ref{sec:discussion}.
+\paragraph{\textbf{Evidence-based success criteria.}} We consider a task solved successfully if the environment is reproducible, the analysis tool is installed and runnable, the target project is built and prepared, the analysis tool is invoked on project-relevant inputs, and the outputs contain verifiable, project-specific analysis evidence (e.g., warnings referencing project paths, generated test cases, or call graphs).
+This criterion measures \emph{configuration selection}: whether the agent chooses a valid configuration that runs the analysis tool and yields meaningful, project-specific evidence.
+It does not measure \emph{configuration optimization}, i.e., tuning the tool for maximal analysis quality (e.g., highest coverage or fewest false positives), which depends on tool- and project-specific objectives and is beyond our scope.
+We operationalize these criteria through tool-specific validation checks detailed in \S\ref{subsec:manual_ground_truth}.